 I have worked with several nonprofits in South Texas and along the Texas Gulf Coast.
 I know first hand how vulnerable they are.
 Their stories of being unprepared and almost obliterated by natural and manmade disasters are unforgettable.
 Flooding and wind damage are especially prevalent in Texas.
 With climate change, we can expect more.
-Here’s hoping the infrastructure funding will be put to good use soon.
+Here’s hoping the infrastructure funding will be put to good use and soon.

 This year, I shared a special menu of information on Carolyn’s Nonprofit Blog about disaster preparation and recovery.
 You will find it in the margin.
 In fact, one of my earliest blog posts focused on using social media in disaster situations, “Emergencies: Use Social Media.”
 It was inspired by the Boston Marathon bombing, and I have continued to update it with new information, including a video presentation by a disaster communications specialist, hosted by Nonprofit Tech Club Austin at Capital Factory.